DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-18-scooters-are-back-dart-hires-100-security-officers-weekend-transit-more-popular-post-pandemic.md

 ---
 layout: post
-title: Scooters are back / DART hires 100 security officers / Weekend transit more popular post-pandemic
+title: "Scooters are back: when, where, and how to ride / DART hires 100 security officers / Weekend transit more popular post-pandemic"
 subtitle: Jonathan Braddick talks about dockless shared scooters, DART begins hiring security to ride every train, and riding buses and trains on weekends are more popular now than before the pandemic.